nsynes/forest-research-B4EST/README.md

 Calculates climate moisture deficit using potential evapotranspiration and precipitation (use calculate-PET.R before using this script).

+# calculate-adjusted-CMD.R
+Calculates an adjusted climate moisture deficit using quadratic transformation based on ESC data.
+This script requires 'calculate-CMD.R' to have already been run.

 ## plot-exceedance.R
 Run this script after the exceedance raster data has been created using the 'calculate-indices.R' script.
 Using that data, this script will generate figures displaying exceedance frequency.